ubc-library-rc/intro-git/content/01_what_is_git.md

 ## Important terminal commands

-We need to know a little about the terminal to be able to use the features of Git.
-You should know the following commands:
+Linux terminal, aka. command-line, console, or shell, is a text interface used to control a Linux computer.
+We need to know a few very useful commands in the terminal to use the features of Git as a command-line tool.
+Several graphical interfaces are available for Git as well, such as [GitHub Desktop](https://desktop.github.com/).
+For this workshop, you need the following commands:

 Input
 {: .label .label-green}